ahmadthakur/Puppet/README.md

 To add this bot to your Discord server, you will need to follow these steps:

-1. Clone the repository using `git clone https://github.com/Sushipie/Sad_Machine.git`
+1. Clone the repository using `git clone https://github.com/Sushipie/Sad_Machine.git`.
 2. Add your api keys in given `.env.example` and rename it to `.env`.
-3. Navigate to the folder and run `npm run src/index.js`
+3. Navigate to the folder, open the terminal, and run `npm install`.
+Then run `npm run src/index.js`.

 ## Hosting :cloud: